biobrad/New_Tormes_Report/README.md

 Version 1.7
 ### Improvements
 * Fixed bug that caused single genome reports to crash
+* Fixed display issue with pangenome title
-* Added genera option 'Klebsiella - Surface Polysaccharide Locus Typing' to report
+* Added reporting for when Genera - Klebsiella is selected, so far added Surface Polysaccharide Locus typing and Plasmid results

 ### TO DO
- * add virulence and genera reporting options
+ * add virulence and more genera reporting options

 ### Usage